danlentz/printv/README.md

     ;;;   (SETF *Y* (SQRT *X*)) => 1.4142135
     ;;;   (SETF *Y* (/ 1 *Y*)) => 0.70710677

+One might make use of other simple self-evaluating forms, such as numbers and ordinary keywords (more on these later) to further annotate the output:

+    (:printv :FINAL-ANSWER  "" 0.70710677)

+Prints:

+    ;;;   :FINAL-ANSWER
+    ;;;
+    ;;;   0.70710677

 #### Tracing LET and LET* lexical assignments